 Victoria Peak

 Just down from the Renaissance Harbourview Hotel and the ferry crossing is the convention center.
 If you circle along in front of the convention center there are some cool places to shoot that section of the Hong Kong skyline that are really worthy.
-You wont get the entire skyline like the other two options, but you’ll have far more opportunities to be creative with your lines.
+You won’t get the entire skyline like some of the other options, but you’ll have far more opportunities to be creative with your lines.

 Victoria Harbour